eliasswu/Alphapurify/README.md

 ## Why AlphaPurify?

-Compared with traditional factor research tools, AlphaPurify focuses on speed, flexibility, and usability for individual quantitative researchers.
+Compared with traditional factor research tools, **You merely just need a Dataframe**.

 **• Optimized for single-machine research**